Report a breach of planning control

 Report an issue

-We ask that you help us to deal with your issue as effectively as possible by providing us with as much information as possible.
+You can help us deal with your issue as effectively as possible by providing us with as much information as you can.
 Please follow our steps to reporting issues below:

 Have you checked if planning permission is required for the work taking place?